apache/iceberg/format/view-spec.md

     "timestamp-ms" : 1573518431292,
     "summary" : {
-      "operation" : "create", => View operation that caused this metadata to be created "engineVersion" : "presto-350",=> Version of the engine that performed the operation (create / replace) },
+      "operation" : "create", => View operation that caused this metadata to be created "engineVersion" : "presto-350", => Version of the engine that performed the operation (create / replace) },
     "representations" : [ { => SQL metadata of the view
       "type" : "sql",
       "sql" : "SELECT *\nFROM\n  base_tab\n", => original view SQL
-      "dialect" : "spark",
+      "dialect" : "presto",
       "schema-id" : 1,
       "default-catalog" : "iceberg",
       "default-namespace" : [ "anorwood" ]